Understanding Baby Gas: Causes, Symptoms, and Soothing Techniques

 What’s Normal?

 Passing gas, whether through burps or flatulence, is a normal bodily function for babies, just like it is for adults.
-In fact, most babies will pass gas 13-21 times a day!
+Most babies will pass gas 13-21 times a day!
 Some babies are more sensitive to gas buildup, which may lead to fussiness, while others hardly seem to notice.

 • Occasional fussiness after feeding

-• Tummy discomfort that resolves quickly after passing gas or burping
+• Brief periods of Tummy discomfort that improve after gas release

 • No other significant signs of illness like fever, vomiting, or refusal to eat